Real Eco Holiday

 It is easy to come by public transport.
 Trains come from London to Haverfordwest or Fishguard daily and there is a connecting bus to the village.
 There is also a National Express bus service between London and Haverfordwest daily for a cheaper alternative.
 Avoid summer traffic jams and parking problems by leaving the car at home!
 We can pick you up from the village or train station.
 From Easter to October there are hop on hop off shuttle buses serving all the local beaches and tourist routes.

 We only allow biodegradable soaps and detergents on site as all our drains are ‘soakaways’ into the land.
 We provide all the products you need free of charge including soap, shampoo and washing up liquid.
 You are welcome to bring your own but they must be 100% natural ingredients and biodegradable.
 We have lots of streams and a river so it is really important not to allow chemical run-off to enter the water courses which harms aquatic life.

 Everything we construct is made from reclaimed, recycled or sustainable materials where possible and we use traditional building techniques such as round pole timber framing, lime mortar and limewash, dry stone walling etc. We try not to buy any newly manufactured materials if there is an alternative.

-All firewood is provided free of charge and is responsibly sourced locally.
+All firewood is provided free of charge (one crate each pitch everynight) and is responsibly sourced locally.
 Most of it is either forestry thinnings cut by ourselves or offcuts from a mobile saw mill.
 Locally made barbeque charcoal from a nearby sustainable woodland is available to buy.

 Leave no Trace